ma-ji/zotero-files2md/README.md

 - The Zotero Web API only provides access to attachments that are stored in Zotero (`imported_file` / `imported_url`).
 Linked file attachments (`linked_file`) are skipped automatically.
 - Ensure the API key has sufficient permissions for the target library (read at minimum).
 - API rate limits apply; adjust `--chunk-size` or insert breaks between runs if necessary.
-- When running in `--dry-run` mode, attachments are enumerated but PDFs are not downloaded and no Markdown is written.
+- When running in `--dry-run` mode, attachments are enumerated but files are not downloaded and no Markdown is written.
 - When one or more `--collection` keys are supplied, only those collections are queried (via the Zotero `collection_items` endpoint).
 Provide collection **keys** rather than names; you can copy the key from the Zotero web UI URL.